Sure Dividend

 PBT is a combination trust: unit holders have a 75% net overriding royalty interest in Waddell Ranch Properties in Texas, which includes several oil and gas wells; and a 95% net overriding royalty interest in the Texas Royalty Properties, which includes various oil wells.

 The trust’s assets are static in that no further properties can be added.
 The trust has no operations but is merely a pass through vehicle for the royalties.
-PBT had royalty income of $54.4 million in 2022 and $29.0 million in 2023.
+PBT had royalty income of $11.6 million in 2025.

-In mid-August, PBT reported (8/13/25) financial results for the second quarter of fiscal 2025.
-The average realized prices of oil and gas decreased significantly over the prior year’s period.
-As a result, distributable income per unit plunged 72%, from $0.18 to $0.05.
+In late March, PBT reported (3/27/26) financial results for the full fiscal 2025.
+The average realized price of gas improved but the price of oil decreased significantly over the prior year.

 After some months of disappointing distributions, which resulted from high operating expenses on the Waddell Ranch properties, PBT boosted its distributions in the last two months of 2023.